What is an Effective Cybersecurity Compliance Program?

 For instance, the Cybersecurity I and II courses will help cybersecurity professionals view cybersecurity safeguards from a legal compliance perspective.
 Students will be introduced to a risk assessment process, a requirement of most federal and state laws intended to protect networks, data, and critical infrastructure.
 Students will also learn to interpret and customize cybersecurity safeguards to achieve compliance using NIST frameworks.
 By dissecting various laws, the student will extract the compliance requirements from each law and pair them with NIST guidelines and best practices.
 The product is a customized plan to implement cybersecurity and privacy compliance.

-At Cleveland Marshall College of Law, we teach both the technical and the legal language that will provide students with the skills required to succeed in this hybrid field.
+At Cleveland State University College of Law, we teach both the technical and the legal language that will provide students with the skills required to succeed in this hybrid field.
 As a result, they will also develop a profound understanding of the American Legal System while delving into specific cybersecurity laws.
 In addition, our professors will help them master policy writing through a command of legal sources and terms.
-As a cybersecurity professional transitioning into compliance, an MLS in Cybersecurity and Data Privacy from the Cleveland Marshall College of Law is a wise investment.
+As a cybersecurity professional transitioning into compliance, an MLS in Cybersecurity and Data Privacy from the Cleveland State University College of Law is a wise investment.

 Want to Learn More?

 Spring Session Starts

 December 14, 2022 12:00 pmWebinar Registration